bannatech/tisc/ExamplePrograms/README.md

 	getlabel A<label>

-Load Lower Immediate to `GRA`, Least Significant 4 bits of a byte

-	lli A<0-15>

-Load Immediate to `GRA`, next byte in program memory is used
+Load Immediate to `GRA`

 	li A<0-255>

 Load `N` Bytes to `STACK`. `len(<bytes>)` must be > 1

-> Note: This instruction loads a set of bytes on to the stack, in string form or in byte array form
+> Example: `lni 0x1,0x2,0x3,4,5,6`

 	lni A<bytes>

-Jumps to particular label unless the flag is set by the `cmp` instruction executed prior to the `jmp` instruction.
+Jumps to particular label unless the flag is set by the instruction executed prior to the `jmp` instruction.

 	jmp A<label>